moq-wg/moq-transport/draft-lcurley-warp.md

 * Track Request Parameters:
 AUTHORIZATION INFO (see {{track-req-params}}) is the only parameter applicable for the announce messages.

 `ANNOUNCE` message enables flows where the peer lacks sufficient information on available tracks to issue subscriptions.

+DISCUSS: There seems to be need to discuss on how bi-directional routing is going to work with dynamic publishers.
+CDN's of today have a mechanism for handling ingest from multiple publishers.
+Can that mechanism be extended to MoQ?
+Or is a new mechanism, along the lines of ANNOUNCE, required to meet the pub/sub routing demands of applications such as real-time conferencing?

 ## ANNOUNCE OK {#message-announce-ok}

-A `ANNOUNCE OK` control message is sent for successful announcement implying successful authorization.
+`ANNOUNCE OK` control message is sent for announcements successfully authorized.

 ~~~
 ANNOUNCE OK